 3. Shark Professional Steam Pocket Mop

 Our top value pick includes a whole lot of bang for your buck.
-It comes with two mop heads, two double-sided mop pads, and a whole lot of smart features.
-It’ll cover all your basic mopping needs without breaking the bank.
+It comes with an extra-large mop head, super-sized boiler tank, two double-sided mop pads, and a whole lot of smart features.
+It’ll cover all your basic mopping needs without breaking the bank!

 The mop shaft is made of metal.
 That’s a big step up over some other steam mops, whose shafts are built from plastic.
 And since it’s aluminum, it’s not any heavier than other mops!

 It sanitizes floors quickly, with 15 seconds on normal steam, and almost instantly on full blast.